a novel, by Philippe Sollers

 ISBN 978-0-9931955-0-1.
 Paperback.
 172pp.
 Publication date: May 2015.
 Equus Press: London.

-Philippe Sollers’ groundbreaking 1973 novel H was inspired by the May 1968 Paris student/worker uprising, and, in its own right, performs a revolt against much that’s been (and still is) taken for granted in the belles lettres.
+Inspired by the May 1968 Paris student/worker uprising, Philippe Sollers’ groundbreaking 1973 novel H performs its own revolt against much of what’s been (& still is) taken for granted at the institute of Literature.

-H (translated by Veronika Stankovianska & David Vichnar) is the first English-language translation of this influential experimental text.
+This Equus edition, translated by Veronika Stankovianska & David Vichnar, is the first English-language translation of this influential experimental text.

 PHILIPPE SOLLERS‘s writings in English translation include A Strange Solitude, The Park, Event, and Women.
 He was the editor of the influential journal Tel Quel, and since 1982, of l’Infini.